Easy Methods to Fix max_execution_time Fatal Error in WordPress?

 Slow Server Performance

 If your hosting server doesn’t have enough power or bandwidth to handle certain tasks, this can lead to timeouts.
-Shared hosting plans, in particular, often limit server resources, meaning your site may struggle to perform intensive processes.
+Shared hosting plans, in particular, often limit server resources, which can cause your site to struggle with intensive processes.
 This becomes more evident when multiple users are drawing resources from the same server.

 Bulk Operations